-In the new design based on the 2022 Census data, we included 9 large cities and 6 special territories in addition to the 13 administrative regions as part of the primary stratification.
-These 9 large cities and 6 special territories were included because survey estimates will be produced for these subnational areas.
-This resulted in 29 geographic areas (these are 29 geographic areas and not 28 because the Al Ula territory is in two administrative regions), which were sub-divided based on the degree of urbanization (urban, semi-urban, rural) resulting in 59 primary strata.
+In the 2022 Sample design, based on results of the 2022 Census, 9 large cities and 6 special territories were included in addition to the 13 Administrative Regions as part of the primary stratification.
+These 9 large cities and 6 special territories were included because survey estimates are to be produced for these subnational areas.
+This resulted in 29 geographic areas (these are 29 geographic areas and not 28 because the AI Ula territory is in two administrative regions).
+The 29 strata were sub-divided based on the degree of urbanization (urban, semi-urban, rural) resulting in 59 primary strata.